awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_getting_started_prereqs.md

    + **Protocol**: You might need to configure the authentication protocol between the AWS Managed Microsoft AD DCs and the RADIUS server\.
 Supported protocols are PAP, CHAP MS\-CHAPv1, and MS\-CHAPv2\.
 MS\-CHAPv2 is recommended because it provides the strongest security of the three options\.
    + **Application name**: This may be optional in some RADIUS servers and usually identifies the application in messages or reports\.

-1. Configure your on\-premises network to allow inbound traffic from the RADIUS clients \(AWS Managed Microsoft AD DCs DNS addresses, see Step 1\) to your RADIUS server port\.
+1. Configure your existing network to allow inbound traffic from the RADIUS clients \(AWS Managed Microsoft AD DCs DNS addresses, see Step 1\) to your RADIUS server port\.

 1. Add a rule to the Amazon EC2 security group in your AWS Managed Microsoft AD domain that allows inbound traffic from the RADIUS server DNS address and port number defined previously\.
 For more information, see [Adding Rules to a Security Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *EC2 User Guide*\.